Written byVain Rowe

 How to set an alarm on Mac easily?

 Summary: This post is a full guide about how to set an alarm on Mac in different ways, including using the macOS built-in Calendar and Reminder, online alarm clock, and the wake-up time application of the third-party developer.

-- 2. Set an alarm with the Reminders app on Mac
+- 2. Set an alarm with the Reminders app

 - 3. Set an online alarm with Google Timer